Patrik Kolář

 Patrik Kolář (born 30 October 1981) is a retired Czech football goalkeeper.
-He played in the Gambrinus liga for České Budějovice and Teplice, playing a total of four seasons in the top flight.
+He played in the Czech First League for České Budějovice and Teplice, playing a total of four seasons in the top flight.
 He also played in the 2003–04 UEFA Cup, keeping goal for Teplice in both matches in the second round against Feyenoord, over the course of which he conceded only one goal and Teplice went through to the next round 3–1 on aggregate.

 Kolář played international football at under-21 level for Czech Republic U21.